What’s Open in Winter in Prince Edward County

 Wellington’s East & Main Bistro at 270 Main Street is closed in January, but re-opens on February 7 for lunch and dinner.
-Next door, Pomodoro’s hearty and warming Italian-inspired menu is available Friday, Saturday, Monday and Tuesday when it reopens January 28.
+Just down the street though is La Condesa, whose authentic Mexican dishes will bring the heat in the winter cold, even in January.

 At one of Bloomfield’s newest attractions, Flame + Smith, located at 106 Main Street, the flame burns nightly.
 A sustainably-minded restaurant, Flame + Smith embrace the exciting art of wood-fired cooking where you can enjoy the Prince Edward platter, wood-fired cauliflower or the liver mousse and crackling.
 Open daily (except Tuesdays) for lunch and dinner.

 Hartleys Tavern on 19 Elizabeth Street in downtown Picton offers a relaxed and casual atmosphere and an eclectic, often adventurous menu.
 Open Tuesday-Saturday, 5pm-midnight, with a short closure while the owners are on vacation from January 26 to February 13.